 Rainwater that is collected from a clean surface will further improve during storage.
-Bacterial die-off in the tank can be substantial while bio-films developing at the tank-water interface are also considered to have a positive effect on the water quality.
-Thus, a well-managed tank should only be cleaned every 3-4 years.
+Bacterial die-off in the cistern can be substantial while bio-films developing at the cistern-water interface are also considered to have a positive effect on the water quality.
+Thus, a well-managed cistern should only be cleaned every 3-4 years.
 (More information about water quality and treatment further in the Manual).
 Safely collected rainwater provides good quality water for drinking and cooking.
-It is a source of enjoyment and
+It is a source of enjoyment and health.
+Use it well!